sash-a/ScalableES.jl/README.md

 This was created because my [python implementation](https://github.com/sash-a/es_pytorch) was too slow, some very informal testing suggest that this repo is 5-6x faster on 8 cores.

 ### How to run
-Example of how to run in `runner.jl`:
+Example of how to run in `scripts/runner.jl`:

 ```
-julia --project -t 8 src/runner.jl config/cfg.yml
+julia --project -t 8 scripts/runner.jl
 ```